solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 will drive the account's state to `Initialized`.
 As such, a `Nonce` instruction MUST be issued before the account can be used.

-To discard a nonce account, the client should include a `Nonce` instruction in a transaction which withdraws all lamports, leaving a zero balance and making it eligible for deletion.
+To discard a `NonceAccount`, the client should issue a `Withdraw` instruction which withdraws all lamports, leaving a zero balance and making the account eligible for deletion.

 ### Runtime Support